Who is domiciliary care for?

 - Supporting independence.
 Continuing daily routines surrounded by the people and memories that you love in the community that you know.

 - Personal one-to-one care.
-A tailored support package that suits you, giving you and your loved ones peace of mind that that you are safe and cared for.
+A tailored support package that suits you, giving you and your loved ones peace of mind that you are safe and cared for.

-- Reducing stress, vulnerability, and loneliness.
+- Reducing stress, vulnerability and loneliness.
 Regular visits and the companionship offered by home carers nurture mental, physical and emotional well-being.

 How to choose a domiciliary care provider